ESSS/esss_fix_format/README.rst

           Fixes and checks formatting according to ESSS standards.

         Options:
+          -k, --check   Check if files are correctly formatted.
+          --stdin       Read filenames from stdin (1 per line).
+          -c, --commit  Use modified files from git.
+          --git-hooks   Add git pre-commit hooks to the repo in the current dir.
-          -k, --check   check if files are correctly formatted --stdin       read filenames from stdin (1 per line) -c, --commit  use modified files from git --help        Show this message and exit.
+          --help        Show this message and exit.

-2. Search for all usages of ``LoadCppModule`` function (from ``coilib50``), and for each file that uses it add ``isort:skipfile`` to the docstring:
+2. For each file you don't want imports reordered add ``isort:skipfile`` to the docstring:

     .. code-block:: python